zfifteen/z-sandbox/docs/z5d_documentation.md

 ### 5.3 Open Questions

-**Theoretical Justification:**
+**Theoretical Derivation:**
-- Can the D, E, curvature terms be derived from analytic number theory?
+- Can d(k) = [ln(p_PNT)/e⁴]² be derived from analytic number theory?
 - Is there a connection to Riemann zeta function zeros?
+- Why specifically e⁴ in the normalization?
+- Why the -1/3 exponent in the curvature term?

+**Calibration Origin:**
-- Can error bounds be proven rigorously?
+- Can the optimal c and k* values be derived theoretically?

-**Calibration Derivation:**
-- Why do these specific parameter values work?
+- Why do parameters transition from positive to negative k*?
-- Is the regime structure (10⁸, 10¹¹ boundaries) fundamental?
+- Is the regime structure (10⁷, 10¹⁰, 10¹²) fundamental or empirical?
-- Can calibration be extended analytically rather than empirically?
+- Can calibration be extended analytically rather than piecewise?

-**Convergence Properties:**
+**Error Bounds:**
+- Can rigorous bounds be proven: |π(k) - π_Z5D(k)| < f(k)?
-- Does error → 0 as k → ∞?
-- Or does it stabilize at some small percentage?
+- Does relative error → 0 as k → ∞, or stabilize at some ε?
-- At k=10¹²³³, error is ~5% - is this the limit?
+- At k=10¹²³³, error is ~5% - is this the extrapolation limit?
+- What's the theoretical maximum error in each regime?

+**Connection to Known Theory:**
+- How does Z5D relate to the explicit formula via zeta zeros?
+- Is there a relationship to the Riemann-von Mangoldt formula?
+- Can the correction terms be expressed as integrals or series?
+- Does this connect to known work on Li(k) refinements?

 ### 5.4 Potential for Formal Proof